 The R-detect algorithm is based on 2 or 3 points and their positive and/or negative slew rates or slopes (amplitude/time).
 The waveform shown exhibits R-wave gate generation for factory defaults: positive peak with positive slope of 200μ V/6.7ms and a negative slope of 98μ V/4.4ms.
 The gate is generated at the end of the negative slope.
 In this example the R-wave is about 800μ V in amplitude.
-The positive slope requirement is easily exceeded and the gate is generated as soon as the negative slope requirement is easily exceeded and the mid point that satisfies the gate requirement is earlier in time than the R-wave peak.
-Thus the delay of the scanner gate is less than the negative slope time (i.e. less than 4.4 msec)
+The positive slope requirement is easily exceeded and the gate is generated as soon as the negative slope requirement is satisfied.
+Note that the mid point that satisfies the gate requirement is easily exceeded.
+Thus, the delay of the scanner gate is less than the negative slope time (i.e. less than 4.4 msec)